Without an SEO strategy, you won’t know where you’re headed.

 Some websites have better content, link authority and more pages indexed than yours.

-Before you spend your time, effort, and money optimizing for keywords, you’d want to look at how your competitors are doing and how you stand SEO-wise.
+Before you spend your time, effort, and money optimizing for keywords, you'd want to look at how your competitors are doing in terms of keyword rankings and how you stand SEO-wise.

 Here's how you can start analyzing your competitors:

 Compile a list of your competitors.
 This can be your direct competitors who sell the same products as you.
 Or indirect competitors who don’t sell the same product but have a similar audience.

 First, you have to find long-tail keywords with good organic search volume that you are currently ranking with the help of keyword research tools.

 By optimizing and sending links to these pages, you can rank faster than if you were to rank for a new keyword.

 Your keyword strategy should be tolook at your competitors to find keywords that you aren’t currently ranking for.

 To filter, choose keywords that have a good volume but not high difficulty to rank.

 Now you can use those keywords to either optimize or build new content.